-Chinese - Mandarin Level 3 13CHI

-Entry Criteria: Students should have completed a minimum of 14 credits at Level 2 at Achieved level (at least 5 achieved credits from the Level 2 external assessments).
-Some exceptions may be granted to students who are native speakers of Chinese AS No. Descriptor Level Internally Externally

-Some exceptions may be granted to students who are native speakers of Chinese AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits Optional 91534 Give a clear spoken presentation in Chinese that communicates a critical response to stimulus material 3 3 Optional 91533 Demonstrate understanding of a variety of extended spoken Chinese texts 3 5 91535 Interact clearly using spoken Chinese to explore and justify varied ideas and perspectives in different situations 3 6 91536 Demonstrate understanding of a variety of extended written and/or visual Chinese texts 3 5 91537 Write a variety of text types in clear Chinese to explore and justify varied ideas and perspectives 3 5

-Students further extend their linguistic and cultural understanding and their ability to interact appropriately with other speakers; this will lead them to new ways of thinking about, questioning, and interpreting the world and their place in it.
-Opportunity to sit Scholarship exam for more able students.

-Students who achieve at Level 3 will comfortably handle first-year University Chinese and, with exceptional results, may be granted direct entry to second-year Chinese studies.

-Level 3 Curriculum Handbook/ Language Perfect is \$50.
+Chinese - Mandarin Level 3 Entry Criteria: Students should have completed a minimum of 14 credits at Level 2 at Achieved level (at least 5 achieved credits from the Level 2 external assessments).
+Some exceptions may be granted to students who are native speakers of Chinese 13CHI AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits HOD: Ms Lanxin Ma Optional 91534 Give a clear spoken presentation in Chinese that communicates a critical response to stimulus material 3 3 Optional 91533 Demonstrate understanding of a variety of extended spoken Chinese texts 3 5 91535 Interact clearly using spoken Chinese to explore and justify varied ideas and perspectives in different situations 3 6 91536 Demonstrate understanding of a variety of extended written and/or visual Chinese texts 3 5 91537 Write a variety of text types in clear Chinese to explore and justify varied ideas and perspectives 3 5 thinking about, er extend their linguistic and cultural understanding and their ability to interact appropriately wit questioning, and interpreting the world and their place in it. s sit Scholarship exam for more able students. h other spea akers; this will lead the m to new ways of is course lead? achieve at Level 3 will comfortably handle first-year University Chinese and, with exceptional res s. ults, may be e granted direct entry t o second-year Cost: Level 3 Curricu lum Handbook/ Language Perfect is \$50.